Jaswar/bachelor-thesis/README.md

 (such as module loading) will need to be done to make the scripts work on different SLURM clusters.
 Designing scripts to run on non-SLURM machine can be done based on the scripts in this repository.

+This work was done as part of the [CSE3000 Research Project](https://github.com/TU-Delft-CSE/Research-Project) course at [Delft University of Technology](https://github.com/TU-Delft-CSE).

 ## Installation

 The preferred way to run these experiments is using a Miniconda environment named `action-former`.